haukened/rr-dns/.github/instructions/solid.instructions.md

 High-level modules (like services) should not depend on low-level modules (like UDP).
 Both should depend on abstractions.

-✅ uDNS:
+✅ rr-dns:
 - The `resolverService` depends on `ZoneRepository` interface.
 - `udpServer` depends on `QueryResolver`.

-Concrete dependencies are injected from `cmd/udnsd`.
+Concrete dependencies are injected from `cmd/rr-dnsd`.

 ---